childsb/containers/README.md

 # Building Kubernetes

-on  mac run a new docker shell then
+on  mac run a new docker shell then (note we use build-cross.sh to make compatible binaries for linux)
 ```
 mkdir -p ~/dev/git/
 git clone https://github.com/childsb/kubernetes.git
 cd ~/dev/git/kubernetes
-hack/build-go.sh
+hack/build-cross.sh
 ```

 This puts binaries in /dev/git/kubernetes/_output